..this page..

 Indoor Cycling ("Spinning") & Gym

-Sessions and instructions are available at the Sabie Country Club - Monday to Friday (4 classes/day).
+Sessions and instructions are available at the Sabie Country Club - Monday to Thursday at 17:30.
 Visitors are welcome

 Contact: